 Some experts advise enlisting an attorney before making contact with the insurance company.
 Insurance companies may contest a disability claim.
 If so, having legal counsel can help move the process along.

-Disability insurance FAQs
+Physician disability insurance FAQs

 How should you compare disability insurance policies?